Business

 Luddism for Fun and Profit

 One of the things I’m doing this January is revamping how I handle shipping.
 Which means investing in a little bit of hardware.
 I picked up a nice USB postage scale to replace the food scale I’d been using.
 Aside from more precise measuring, it interfaces with my shipping software to automatically enter the correct postage amount.
-And I’m viagra next day delivery finally graduating from sheets of Avery shipping labels to a thermal printer.
+And I’m finally graduating from sheets of Avery shipping labels to a thermal printer.

 But let’s back up a second.
 Let’s talk about thermal printers.
 Specifically, the LP 2844.